 In 1982, it was proposed that two floors in the planned Women’s Hospital be used for paediatrics, but this was not supported by the staff.
 In 1982—1983 the Minister of Health ordered that a feasibility study be undertaken to determine if paediatric wards could be housed in old wards 11, 12 & 14 (formerly wards 21 & 22).
 The result was negative.

 By 1984, approval was obtained from the Ministry of Health to plan a new Children’s Hospital.
-By then, the King Edward VII Memorial Hospital for Children had been in operation for 72 years and was grossly inadequate.
+By then, the King Edward VII Memorial Hospital for Children was grossly inadequate.